SEE-GEO/ccic/docs/dataset_and_file_structure.md

 # Dataset and file structure

-The CCIC record is dervied from two satellite observations datasets, CPCIR and GridSat.
-These two products define the temporal and spatial characteristics of the corresponding CCIC results.

 ## CPCIR and GridSat

-CCIC is derived from two observational datasets: The GridSat-B1 dataset {cite:p}`Knapp_2014_CDR` and the NCEP/CPC Merged IR dataset {cite:p}`Janowiak_2017_CPCIR`.
-In the following, these two datasets will be referred to as **GridSat** and ***CPCIR***, respectively.
+CCIC is derived from two satellite-observations datasets: The GridSat-B1 dataset {cite:p}`Knapp_2014_CDR` and the NCEP/CPC Merged IR dataset {cite:p}`Janowiak_2017_CPCIR`.
+In the following, these two datasets will be referred to as **GridSat** and **CPCIR**, respectively.

 CCIC provides estimates for both the GridSat and the CPCIR datasets.
 The estimates are provided on the same grid as the observations and thus inherit